webqit/webqit-community.docs/oohtml/README.md

 > This entire documentation is currently being improved on.

 ## Features
-OOHTML proposes five new features for native implementation to make common UI design terminologies possible without external tooling.
+OOHTML brings five new features that make common UI design terminologies possible without external tooling.
 These features may be used individually or together to improve how we author the UI.
 Here is an overview:

 + [HTML Modules](#html-modules)
 + [HTML Imports](#html-imports)